Community-Based Marine Management and

 We recently conducted and published a desk-based review on sustainable financing for community-based marine management.
-The review aimed to summarize current thinking and approaches to sustainable financing of conservation actions, to establish key concepts, and embed this in the specific context of community-based marine management appropriate for the WIO.
-We revised the definition of financial sustainability to accommodate for community-based marine management, defining financial sustainability as:
+The review aimed to establish the key concepts, to understand the issue of sustainable financing within the context of community-based marine management, and to broadly identify the types of financing instruments that could be relevant.
+In this review, we revise the definition of financial sustainability to accommodate for community-based marine management, defining financial sustainability as:

-Developing conservation finance solution starts with a diagnosis of the challenge and defining the needs, and then logically flows through to response and delivery (Figure below, Meyers, et al. 2020).
-This holistic “systems thinking” approach accounts for the specific challenges and opportunities through an understanding of the social, political, and economic drivers (often threats) and underlying constraints and aims to clarify the key stakeholders including decision-makers and cost bearers.
-In this way, sustainable financing cannot be separated from the management of the marine resources but is part and parcel of the design, establishment and implementation of effective LMMAs.
+Creating a conservation finance solution starts with a diagnosis of the challenge and defining the needs, building into the logical flow through to response and delivery (Figure below, Meyers, et al. 2020).
+This holistic “systems thinking” approach accounts for the specific challenges and opportunities through an understanding of the social, political, and economic drivers (often threats) and the underlying constraints, and clarifies the key stakeholders including decision-makers and cost bearers.
+In this way, sustainable financing cannot be separated from the management of the marine resources but is part and parcel of the design, establishment, and implementation of effective LMMAs.